 Security transactions and related investment income Security transactions are recorded on the trade date (the date the order to buy or sell is executed).
+Interest income, including amortization and accretion of premiums and discounts, is recorded on the accrual basis.
 Gains or losses on securities sold are determined on the identified cost basis.